Home » Read & Learn » WordPress » 10 Starter Marketing Tips for Your New WordPress Website

 Your content, personality, and expertise will set your WordPress website apart from the thousands (or hundreds of thousands) fighting for the same eyeballs.
 So, when writing your posts, be sure to create post titles that are attention-grabbing and descriptive of your post’s content while including the primary keyword phrase for that article.

-Comment on other Blogs
+Comment on other Blogs.

 Not just generic blah-blah-blah.
 Comment with your unique perspective or input.
 Don’t just comment to comment — add value to the conversation.
+It also helps to show your personality — there is only one you, and you are your best asset.

 Set up profiles and join social networks.